 - offering guidance on resolving harassment problems, including acting as an independent broker

-- If the situation cannot be resolved informally then the complainant has the right to pursue his or her complaint formally via the Company’s Grievance Procedure.
+- If the situation cannot be resolved informally then the complainant has the right to pursue his or her complaint formally via the Trust’s Complaints Procedure.

 - Where there is evidence that harassment has occurred, prompt and corrective action will be taken, including disciplinary action where appropriate.
 Harassment is a serious offence which may result in summary dismissal.